ignatpenshin/toySLAM_from_scratch/README.md

 Than I need to understand to put in one bag all academical knowledge about theory and found best correlation with avaliable or easy-dev scripts.)***

 Now the easiest part (George Hotz | Programming | Livecoding SLAM | twitchslam | Part 1),
 from where I can learn some ideas to my own project or just try to build knowledge-base I need.
-I hope be hard-working with all this new stuff.
+Hope I'll be hard-working with all this new stuff.
 Good luck to me ^_^: